QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 Now, we can give a regularization interpretation of the Black-Litterman portfolio recommendation

-To this end, simplify first the equation (8) characterizing the Black-Litterman recommendation
+To this end, simplify first the equation :eq:`mix-views` characterizing the Black-Litterman recommendation

 .. math::